SixArm/business-lingo-guide/topics/how-to-manage-expectations/index.md

 Managing expectations is essential for maintaining strong relationships, avoiding misunderstandings, and achieving successful outcomes.

-Use Clear Communication: Communicate openly and honestly with all parties involved.
+* **Be Clear:** Communicate openly with all parties involved.
 Articulate goals, deliverables, timelines, constraints, and limitations.
-Avoid jargon.
-Avoid ambiguity.

-Be Realistic: Ensure expectations are realistic and aligned with the project scope, resources, and constraints.
-Avoid overpromising or committing to unrealistic timelines or outcomes.
+* **Be Realistic:** Ensure expectations are realistic and aligned with the project scope, resources, and constraints.
+Avoid overpromising.

-Confirm Agreements: Put agreements, decisions, and expectations in writing.
+* **Confirm Communications:** Put expectations in writing.
 Use project charters, scope statements, or formal contracts to document and confirm the agreed-upon expectations.

-Provide Updates: Keep stakeholders informed about the progress of the project.
-Provide regular updates, status reports, or progress meetings to ensure stakeholders are aware of status and any changes.
+* **Provide Updates:** Apprise stakeholders by sharing regular updates, status reports, meeting results, and progress notes.
+This helps ensure stakeholders are in the loop, and expectations are current.

-Manage Changes: Have a process in place to manage changes.
+* **Manage Changes:** Have a process in place to manage changes.
 Assess the impact of changes on the project timeline, budget, and resources, and communicate the consequences to stakeholders.

-Provide Rationale: Help stakeholders understand the reasoning behind decisions or limitations that may affect their expectations.
-Provide rationale and context for any constraints, trade-offs, or changes.
+* **Provide Rationale:** Help stakeholders understand the reasoning of decisions, constraints, and plans.
+Provide rationale and context for any changes that may affect expectations.

-Involve Stakeholders: Involve stakeholders in relevant decision-making processes.
+* **Involve Stakeholders:** Involve stakeholders in relevant decision-making processes.
 Seek their input and include them in discussions to ensure their expectations are considered.

-Address Issues: If there are conflicts or issues related to expectations, address them promptly and directly.
-Engage in open respectful discussions to understand concerns and find agreeable solutions.
+* **Address Issues:** When there are issues or conflicts, address them promptly and directly.
+Engage in open respectful discussions to understand concerns and find solutions.

-Manage Risk Proactively: Identify and manage potential risks and uncertainties that may affect expectations.
+* **Manage Risk:** Identify and manage potential risks and uncertainties that may affect expectations.
 Have contingency plans in place to address unexpected events or changes.